FITFUNS/oasis_editor_manual/docs/user-manual/engine/running-in-node.md

 :::info

 The `jsdom` package is used to simulate a DOM environment in Node.js.
-This is required because the PlayCanvas Engine uses the DOM API in a number of places.
+This is required because the OasisW Engine uses the DOM API in a number of places.

 :::

 ## Configuring jsdom

-Let's create a function that uses `jsdom` to configure the DOM environment so that the PlayCanvas Engine can run successfully.
+Let's create a function that uses `jsdom` to configure the DOM environment so that the OasisW Engine can run successfully.

 ```javascript
 import { JSDOM } from 'jsdom';